 It is said that Moses needed to take Aaron away from the children of Israel to die as they would not knowingly have allowed him to go, so loved was he.
 Aaron was an arbitrator who pursued peace.
 He listened to and understood people and was able to bring disputes to an end.
 According to another midrash, far from helping to perpetrate the sin of the golden calf, Aaron’s tactic was to delay the act of idolatry at each step of the way until Moses had descended from Mount Sinai.
 As a Priest he was a servant rather than a master of the people, wise enough to recognise that he was not a strong authority figure, but able to read the emotions of people.
 He knew he could not stop the revolution; only Moses could do that with God’s might to back him up.

 Perhaps society is overly obsessed with Moses figures?
 Like Aaron, not everyone is born to lead.
 Some are born to support.
 Aaron’s strengths are very much overshadowed by those of Moses, yet could Moses have managed without his wise brother at his side?

-If there was any person for whom a mountain is the natural place to be gathered unto his people, surely it’s the dignified, wise and much loved Aaron.
+If there was any person for whom a mountain is a natural place to be gathered unto his people, surely it’s the dignified, wise and much loved Aaron.

-Nick Gendler is a member of NNLS and Co-chair of Masorti Judaism.
+Nick Gendler is a member of NNLS and a former Co-chair of Masorti Judaism.